• Skip to main content

 Fresh Tomato Soup recipe ingredients on a grey background.

-First, we need a roux; a combination of butter and flour.
+First, we need a combination of butter and flour.
 When these two ingredients are combined, they are cooked until they get a nice brown color.
-This slight browning helps add a ton of buttery and smoky flavors to the soup.
+This slight browning helps add a ton of buttery and nutty flavors to the soup.

 Then we of course have tomato paste.
 This is basically an extremely reduced form of blended tomatoes.
-It helps intensify that incredible tomato flavor, especially when the recipe has to cook a while.
-Did you know making tomato paste at home is not that hard?
-You should definitely give it a try!
+It helps intensify that incredible tomato flavor.

 Of course, as with any soup, seasoning is very important, but remember to season at the very end to prevent over seasoning.